wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 In the next chapter, we'll look at testing and monitoring prompts in your LLM-based application.

-## Running the samples in this chapter

-Check out the samples for this chapter in the [Github repository][GH_SAMPLE_DIR].
-Each sample has a README file containing system requirements and instructions on how to run the sample.

 [CONTEXT_WINDOW_PAPER]: https://arxiv.org/abs/2307.03172
 [LLM_ALIGNMENT]: https://medium.com/@madalina.lupu.d/align-llms-with-reinforcement-learning-from-human-feedback-595d61f160d5
 [TOP_P_SAMPLE]: https://github.com/wmeints/effective-llm-applications/tree/publish/notebooks